Best Practices: Lead Retrieval for Event Registration and Lead Retrieval Companies

 If the exhibitor wants each salesperson to receive only their own leads (an incentive to work harder) then each person will need their own username or you will need to have one of the Question entries identify the salesperson.
 For example, the first question might be a multiple choice question listing all the salespeople at the event.

 To create a username for the booth, we suggest using something like ‘Event-Exhibitor’.
-If each person gets their own username, we suggest using something like ‘Exhibitor-Name’.
-In all cases you can abbreviate to keep them as simple as possible.
+If each person gets their own username, we suggest using something like ‘Event-Name’ or their email address.

-When creating your Services, be sure to associate that username to the Service(s) you authorize them to access.
+When creating your Services, on the Users step be sure to associate that username to the Service(s) you authorize them to access.

-Scans: On the scans page you can create view, filter, email and export exhibitor scan data.
+Scans: On the scans page you can create, view, filter, share and export exhibitor scan data.
 For exporting we suggest creating an Export Template to export just the information you want and have the columns in the order you want for importing to Excel or similar programs for generating your own reports.

-- Service Type: Lead retrieval applications generally use the ‘Record Scans’ service type.
 The ‘Online’ option is ideal for real-time access to scans but it is CRITICAL to determine if there will be stable internet access at the venue.
 Particular caution must be exercised as many venues may either not have good Wi-Fi or 3G internet access or, if they do, both may become overloaded when the venue is crowded.
-Often the ‘On-Device’ option is the best choice so scans are saved to the device and can be uploaded by the exhibitor at their convenience during or after the event.
+Often the ‘On-Device’ (offline) option is the best choice so scans are saved to the device and can be uploaded by the exhibitor at their convenience during or after the event.

 - App User Authorization: See ‘Users’ above.

-- Data Collection: Select the ‘Questions’ you want associated with this Service.
-After each scan you can present form entry fields to the app user (e.g. Add Comments) and multiple choice options (When to contact?
-How to contact?)
+- Data Collection: Select the ‘Questions’ (prompts to the app user) you want to associate with this Service.
+After each scan you can present form entry fields to the app user (e.g. Add Comments) and menu options (e.g. When to contact?
+How to contact?).

 - Service Duration: Typically lead retrieval services are set for 2 weeks before the event and 2-weeks after the event.
 Be sure to have the exhibitors upload their scans after the event.
 If they forget, don’t worry – you can still get the scan data.